eficode/powershell-copilot-training/README.md

+# Workshop 2:

+Refer to the details of the project implementation in this [backlog](./project/backlog.md) file.

+# Workshop 1:

-# PowerShell Prompt Engineering with GitHub Copilot
+# Module 1: PowerShell Prompt Engineering with GitHub Copilot

 ### Prerequisites